 There is no denying that Milford Sound should make it onto your New Zealand road trip itinerary.
 Although at times it can be overrun with tourists, it’s obvious to see why!
 The views over this spectacular Fjord will take your breath away.

 As far as the commercialisation goes, you still won’t find phone reception, tourist shops or Mcdonalds here and I honestly hope it will stay that way.

-There are two restaurants, a visitor centre, boat pier, a single air strip, a campground and a lodge.
-Yep, that's it!
+There are two restaurants, a visitor centre, a boat pier, a single airstrip, a campground and a lodge.
+Yep, that’s it!

 I’ve had the luck of visiting it on 9 separate occasions during distinct times of the year and I feel like I could go back at least a few more times and still experience something else.
 I recently went back and did the famous Milford Track too.